-1.29 As evidenced in the Table 3, the housing requirement in the 2013 version of the Plan Preferred Options document was 1,090.
-When compared with the latest housing requirement of 822 dwellings per annum, this represents a reduction of 268 per annum.
-We consider that the standard method which indicates a minimum housing requirement of 1,013 dwellings per annum is a better reflection of the true housing need and indeed we note produces a figure which is closer to the original housing requirement set out in the 2013 version of the Plan.

-- 1.30 It is considered that the methodology used is not robust or justified. - 1.31 It is clearly evident that that the housing requirement should be over 1,000 dwellings per annum a similar level to that which would be generated by the use of the standard methodology and as set out in the 2013 version of the Plan.
+- 1.31 As evidenced in the Table 3, the housing requirement in the 2013 version of the Plan Preferred Options document was 1,090.
+When compared with the latest housing requirement of 822pda, this represents a reduction of 268 per annum.
+We consider that the standard method which indicates a minimum housing requirement of 1,013 dwellings per annum is a better reflection of the true housing need and indeed we note produces a figure which is closer to the original housing requirement set out in the 2013 version of the Plan. - 1.32 It is considered that the methodology used is not robust or justified. - 1.33 It is clearly evident that the housing requirement should be over 1,000 dwellings per annum a similar level to that which would be generated by the use of the standard methodology and as set out in the 2013 version of the Plan.